 Purpose and Religious Significance

 The Valley of the Queens was chosen as a royal necropolis for strategic and spiritual reasons.
-Located close to the Valley of the Kings and Deir el-Medina—the workers' village—the site offered easy access for tomb builders while also being linked to the sacred landscape of Thebes.
+Located close to the Valley of the Kings and Medinet Habu—the workers' village of Deir el-Medina—the site offered easy access for tomb builders while also being linked to the sacred landscape of Thebes.
 The presence of the nearby sacred grotto dedicated to Hathor, goddess of motherhood and fertility, further justified the valley’s religious significance.
 Hathor was believed to assist in the safe passage to the afterlife, particularly for royal women.

 Burials in the valley began during the 18th Dynasty but flourished under the 19th and 20th Dynasties, especially during the reigns of Seti I and Ramesses II.
 As the New Kingdom rulers sought to consolidate religious and political power, burying queens in a distinct location emphasized their divine status and preserved their memory independently of the male rulers.